Acacia jasperensis

-Acacia jasperensis is a shrub or tree belonging to the genus Acacia and the subgenus Phyllodineae that is endemic to north western Australia.
+Acacia jasperensis is a species of shrub or tree that is endemic to north-western Australia.

 Description

 The erect and slender shrub or tree typically grows to a height of 6 m and produces yellow flowers.
 It has thick evergreen phyllodes.
 After flowering seed pods form that are narrowly oblong and rounded over the seeds along the middle.
 The chartaceous pods are up to 10 cm in length and 8 to 18 mm wide and are covered in a white powdery coating.
 The shiny seeds within the pods have a suborbicular to widely elliptic shape and are 3 to 4.5 mm in width.